Water Fluoridation and Cancer Risk

 For people concerned that they or their families may be exposed to too much fluoride, there are some steps you can take to reduce your exposure.

-People who live in areas with high levels of fluoride in the water may consider using alternate sources of drinking water, such as bottled water.
+- People who live in areas with high levels of fluoride in the water might consider using alternate sources of drinking water, such as bottled water.
 Most bottled water has some fluoride, with natural spring waters tending to have the least.
 You can contact the bottler to find out about fluoride levels.
-(The US Food and Drug Administration (FDA) sets the standards for allowable levels of fluoride in bottled water.)
 There are also several methods to filter fluoride out of water, although these can be expensive.

 The US Centers for Disease Control and Prevention (CDC) recommends that parents give children under the age of 6 only a pea-sized amount of toothpaste for brushing, and should do their best to make sure their children are not swallowing, as this can be a significant source of fluoride.
 Speak to your child’s dentist before using fluoride toothpaste in children under 2 years of age.
 Low- and no-fluoride toothpastes and other dental products are also available.